-Beautiful twilight, and even more beautiful sunset over Amazon jungle.
+Beautiful twilight, and an even more beautiful sunset over the Amazon jungle.

 Birds singing, bugs buzzing, I would have called it romantic if we weren’t stuck in the mud.

-At this point we did the only possible thing – prepared to sleep in the car.
-At some point I opened the door, looked around and… there he was.
+At this point, we did the only possible thing – prepared to sleep in the car.
+Just before the night fell, I opened the door, looked around and… there he was.
 A dark figure of a scary, wild, Amazon person.
-In the twilight, I couldn’t to see it very well.
-He disappeared in the bushes when he saw me getting out of the car.
-To say that this scared the hell out of me will be understatement.
+In the twilight, I couldn’t see it very well.
+He disappeared into the bushes when he saw me getting out of the car.
+To say that this scared the hell out of me will be an understatement.
 I flew back to the car and I started screaming at Ivan.

 “You have to go and see who he was and what he wants.
 It is still not very dark, it must be done now.
 Go now.
 Don’t even think to wait”

-My poor Ivan looked at me, I was close nervous breakdown, opened the door and slowly went towards the bushes where the dark figure disappeared.
+My poor Ivan looked at me, opened the door and slowly went towards the bushes where the dark figure disappeared.

 Five minutes passed.
 Some dogs started to bark.
 Ten minutes passed.
 Nothing.
 Fifteen minutes passed.
 The dogs barked again.
-Twenty minutes gone.
+Twenty minutes went.
+The darkness fell.
 Still nothing.
 I was alone.
 I was afraid for myself.
 And a little bit for Ivan, of course.

 The communication was not easy, but they understood we are stuck in the mud.
 They offered help and invited us for dinner (not in the Dr. Hannibal Lecter meaning) and to spend the night at their place.
 I said that we have food and we will sleep in the car, but I may need some help to get out of the mud.
 They just advised us not to get out of the car during the night, because jaguars were common around and they used to kill animals.

-In the morning, I went back to their place and borrowed a shovel and couple of wood boards.
-After an hour digging in the mud, I was able to lift the car with the jack on one of the wooden boards and to push the other one under the tire stuck worst in the mud.
+In the morning, I went back to their place and borrowed a shovel and a couple of wooden boards.
+After an hour of digging in the mud, I was able to lift the car with the jack on one of the wooden boards and push the other one under the tire stuck worst in the mud.